Skip to content

 As the cartridge razor has that top lubrication gel strip, adding additional gel just makes sense to me.

-I have been testing a good few of these shave gels out recently and found that a good one only requires a small amount, but some require more.
+I have been testing several of these shave gels recently and found that a good one only requires a small amount, but some require more.

 A typical 150ml tube is not going to last as long as some other lubricants and, of course, nowhere near as long as a traditional soap or cream.